Understanding Colchicine: History and Mechanism

 Evidence for Prophylactic Use

-The ACR 2020 guidelines recommend colchicine prophylaxis during ULT titration:
+The American College of Rheumatology (ACR) 2020 guidelines recommend colchicine prophylaxis during ULT titration:

 - Duration: Continue for 3-6 months after achieving target uric acid